 The mitigation of hijacking events is delayed primarily due to third-party detection and lack of automation.
 Reactive defenses comprise two steps: detection and mitigation.
-Several systems have been proposed for prefix hijacking detection [20]-[24], [27], [30], with most of them being designed to operate as third-party services; they monitor the Internet control/data plane and upon the detection of a suspicious event or anomaly, notify the involved ASes.
-Our survey reveals a similar trend in practice: more than 60% rely on third-parties (e.g., [19]) to get notified about suspicious events involving their prefixes.
-Although state-of-the-art third-party detection services can quickly notify networks about suspicious events11, the alerts are not always accurate (i.e., false positives), as discussed in [60] and self-reported in our survey [15].
+Several systems have been proposed for prefix hijacking detection [25], [36], [40], [59], [63], [68], [69], with most of them being designed to operate as third-party services; they monitor the Internet control/data plane and upon the detection of a suspicious event or anomaly, notify the involved ASes.
+Our survey reveals a similar trend in practice: more than 60% rely on third-parties (e.g., [8]) to get notified about suspicious events involving their prefixes.
+Although state-of-the-art third-party detection services can quickly notify networks about suspicious events, the alerts are not always accurate (i.e., false positives), as discussed in [48] and self-reported in our survey [62].
 False alerts might be triggered by third-parties for legitimate events (e.g., MOAS, traffic engineering, change of peering policies), due to missing/inaccurate/stale information.
 As a result, operators need to manually verify the alerts received by third party services; this process introduces significant delay in the detection step, and prevents networks from automating their mitigation counteractions.
 Finally, extra delay is added to the process of mitigation itself, which frequently takes place in an ad-hoc way: for example, upon the detection of a hijack, operators start contacting other operators to identify the root of the problem, and resolve it.
-Interestingly, this is the only action that 25% of operators in our survey would take to mitigate the hijack; however, with this approach the resolution of the problem might require several hours or even days [60].

-11However, 17% of the participants in our survey expect to get notified for hijacking events by receiving notification from colleagues, clients, mailing lists, etc., which implies significantly delayed detection.
+10. However, 17% of the participants in our survey expect to get notified for hijacking events by receiving notification from colleagues, clients, mailing lists, etc., which implies significantly delayed detection.